 When you first get a travel trailer, it can be overwhelming to think about all the “must have” travel trailer accessories you will need.
 In fact, it’s impossible to prepare 100% because you learn so much about which travel trailer accessories you need and don’t need with each RV camping trip.

-However, there are definitely a few RV accessories essentials you need to purchase before your first camping trip with your new travel trailer.
+However, there are definitely a few travel trailer accessories you need to purchase before your first camping trip with your new travel trailer.

 In this guide we will share our list of travel trailer accessories and must haves for rv camping as well as include a few fun rv accessories we think you must have for camping.

-First, let’s talk absolutely “must have” RV accessories.
+First, let’s talk absolutely “must have” travel trailer accessories.
 I know what you are thinking but, no, I’m not talking about which portable travel coffee maker or the favorite things on your Amazon RV wants wishlist.
 Unfortunately, before we get to those fun things, we have to talk about the necessities for the trailer.
 In most cases the travel trailer accessories on this list will not be included with your new travel trailer, even if you purchased it brand new from an RV dealer.
 Therefore, you should familiarize yourself with these camper trailer accessories and purchase each item before you even consider taking your new travel trailer out for the first time.

 Be sure to invest in a great tactical flashlight before heading out in your camper.
 I’d even go so far as recommending you purchase 2 or 3 of these heavy duty tactical flashlights.
 We keep some in our travel trailer and 2 or 3 at home.
 You will want one for the kids room as well as by your bed in case of a power outage in the camper or at the campground.